 Table of Contents

-Angelo Riviezzo is Professor of Management at University of Sannio, where he teaches Business Strategy and Strategic Marketing.
-He holds a PhD in Management and his main research interests include Business Longevity, Heritage Marketing, Corporate Entrepreneurship.
+Angelo Riviezzo is Associate Professor of Management at University of Sannio, where he teaches business strategy and strategic marketing.
+He holds a PhD in management and his main research interests include business longevity, heritage marketing and corporate entrepreneurship.
 He has authored more than 100 publications.

-Antonella Garofano is Assistant Professor in Management at University of Campania "L. Vanvitelli", where she teaches Marketing and Strategic Marketing in graduate and undergraduate programs.
-Her main research interests are Business Longevity, Heritage Marketing, Entrepreneurship.
+Antonella Garofano is Assistant Professor of Management at University of Campania "L. Vanvitelli," where she teaches marketing and strategic marketing in graduate and undergraduate programmes.
+Her main research interests are business longevity, heritage marketing and entrepreneurship.
 Her work has been published in national and international journals.

-Maria Rosaria Napolitano is Full Professor of Management at Parthenope University of Naples.
-Her research interests focus on Business Longevity and Cultural Heritage, Tourism and Place Marketing, Entrepreneurship and and Mergers and Acquisitions.
+Maria Rosaria Napolitano is Full Professor of Management at Parthenope University of Naples, where she teaches service marketing.
+Her research interests focus on business longevity and cultural heritage, tourism and place marketing and entrepreneurship.
 She is author and co-author of over 150 publications, including 18 books.